rayalan/binary-adages/content/sustainable-complexity.md

 e --> d
 ```

-And now every time anyone changes anything, there are side-effects.
+And now every time anyone changes anything, there are side effects.
 The whole system might come down just because some developer updated the way the system interacts with the proprietary system and that has an unexpected side effect on another data system, which cascades into a rendering layer that wasn't properly isolated.

 Hrm, that's not looking so promising.
 What if we start off with a different architecture?
 Maybe using light-weight lambdas?
 Maybe we get a first pass of a system like this: